KainosSoftwareLtd/vision-processing-web-tool/README.md

 4. Download the Airbus dataset from here - ADD HERE

       a.
-As mentioned above its recommended to do your dataset processing outside of the VM
+As mentioned above its recommended to do your dataset processing outside of the VM (large images can stress system memory, particulary in a VM!)

       b.
 You can upload a processed dataset to the likes and Google drive and then download in the VM when you need the tool.